 van from Sogod to Pintuyan

 If you’re in other Visayas destinations such as Siquijor, Moalboal, Apo Island or Dumaguete, you’ll need to consider whether it’s better to go back to Cebu and from there head to Pintuyan or if it’s easier to go to Bohol.
-In most cases it will pay off to go to Cebu.
+In most cases, going via Cebu will usually make more sense.

-We hope we’ve helped you crack the puzzle of how to get to Pintuyan—and thanks for not going to Oslob!
-If you have any questions, we’ll reply as soon as possible in the comments.
+We hope this has helped make getting to Pintuyan a bit easier to work out—and thanks for choosing not to go to Oslob!
+If you have any questions, we’ll get back to you in the comments as soon as we can.